 The Registrar of Voters office is open from 7:30 a.m. to 6 p.m., Monday through Thursday, excluding holidays.
+We will also be open on Friday, March 12 from 8 a.m. to 5 p.m.
 For information or detailed explanations, please call the appropriate number listed below.